cern-eos/eos/doc/clicommands/motd.rst

 .. code-block:: text

-   motd : message of the day
+  motd :                 Message of the day